Can a Bailiff clamp my car?

 A vehicle may only be clamped (immobilised) at the following locations:

 For the avoidance of doubt, a bailiff/ enforcement agent is not permitted to take control of a vehicle in either a public or a private car park (which includes supermarket car parks, large shopping outlets, hospitals, motorway service areas etc), unadopted roads or other land that is owned by private individuals (such as a neighbour’s or relatives driveway).

-If a bailiff has clamped a vehicle the new regulations specifically provide that he must by law provide a Notice of Immobilisation.
+If a bailiff has clamped a vehicle legislation provides that he must provide a Notice of Immobilisation.
 Further details of the notices required can be read here.

 How long can the vehicle be clamped for?

 If your vehicle has been clamped on a ‘highway’, it cannot be removed to the bailiff companies vehicle pound unless a period of 2 hours have elapsed.